ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 they could no longer ignore it the way McDonalds does.
 The result of this epiphany is an occasionally crammed Pizza Hut Delivery outlet located near Olive.
-Turning Dominos’ pizza joint monopoly into a duopoly, Pizza Hut is another place that makes you grateful for having that worn out IITR card which guarantees you magical discounts all around Roorkee.
+Turning Dominos’ pizza joint monopoly into a duopoly, Pizza Hut is another place that makes you grateful for having that worn out IITR Icard which guarantees you magical discounts all around Roorkee.

 _The person hired for writing restaurant reviews was fired at this point, when it was learnt that he was - no disrespect intended - a lowly, lifeless geek.
 The reviews after this were continued by